Vyral/justin-udy/_posts/2024-06-13-should-you-still-be-paying-buyer-agent-commissions.md

 2:40 — Consider what is competitive in the market

-3:42 — Nobody’s gonna sell your home if they’re not compensated
+3:42 — Nobody will sell your home if they’re not compensated

 4:20 — No commission comes without risks